 There is a café on the Rez de Jardin reading level (where you’ll be), so you don’t need to leave the archives.
 You can also bring a meal and snacks in with you.

-If you want to eat elsewhere, you will need to return your materials before leaving and use the computers at the lower level by the information desk to retain your seat.
+If you want to eat elsewhere, you will need to return your materials before leaving and use the computers at the lower level by the information desk to retain your seat where to find good personal trainer.
 They will only hold it for up to two hours.

 There are only a few restaurants nearby: The Frog and British Library Pub and EXKi – a great cafe with organic ready-to-eat meals, but a little pricey.
 Send me a message if you discover any others that you can recommend!